 ~ Professional Associations.
 There are many local, regional, national, and international groups that authors and other creative professionals may choose to join.
 Some are more appropriate due to the genre in which one works.
 Which are best for you?
 Those that are prestigious or least expensive?
 What opportunities do they provide to their members: educational programming to expand their members’ knowledge and proficiency; invitations for the public to examine member websites and social media pages; the ability for members to directly post links to their websites, social media, podcasts, or other On-line presence?
 Another important consideration is whether an organization participates in events to meet current and potential clientele?

 ~ Contests and Awards.
 National, regional, and state organizations abound with the chance to enter author and artist creations for evaluation and award.
-Unfortunately, I do not write short stories, which are often the basis for contests.
+Unfortunately, I do not write short stories, which are often the basis for writers’ contests.
 I have learned that there are opportunities for submitting initial pages of my books.
-Not long ago, Geoff and I entered two of my books in a book-to-film contest.
+Not long ago, my publisher and I entered two of my books in a book-to-film contest.
+This meant that we were able to split the cost which benefitted both of us.
 While we did not win, we did receive useful evaluations.
 What I learned from the experience is that my work is unlikely to appear on the big screen, it may be appropriate for small screen stand-alone or serial presentation.

 ~ Book and Art Shows and Fairs.
+This may be the most expensive form of promotion in today’s suggestions…but far less than long-term advertising.
 A quick check on the Internet will yield lists of book fairs across the country…and the globe.
 Local and regional websites of media outlets offer event calendars for book and art shows.
 Depending on where you live, such events may have been suspended for the time being, but virtual events may still be open for your participation.